 This means that businesses need to sell at least 5,000 products per month to not be the hole.

-3.4 Method of analysis of expenses by activity (Activity-Based Costing – ABC)
+5.4 Model analysis of expenses by activity (Activity-Based Costing – ABC)

 The ABC model helps to allocate the cost based on the specific activity instead of just using the traditional method.